wanq27/ddw-01.020/README.md

-DDW Design Thinking Project III
+## DDW Design Thinking Project III

-This projects aims to address food security issues by predicting the yield for various crops based on the soil conditions through the multiple linear regression model developed.
+#### This projects aims to develop a multiple linear regression model to address food security issues.
+The model will predict the yield for various crops based on the soil conditions, hence potentially increasing supply of crops.